les-tontons-crafters/xtrem-tdd-money-kata/java/docs/10-bank-redesign.md

 }
 ```

-- Could we simplify `canConvert` and `convert` methods?
-We may use a function map to simplify this code and reduce its cyclomatic complexity.
+:large_blue_circle: Could we simplify `canConvert` and `convert` methods?
+> We may use a function map to simplify this code and reduce its cyclomatic complexity.

 ```java
 public class NewBank {